pierrelux/larsen-supermarket-benchmark/README.md

 # ECC'07 Supermarket Refrigeration Benchmark

-Implementation of the ECC'07 supermarket refrigeration benchmark from Larsen et al. Features configurable traditional control with advanced diagnostics and per-unit switch counting.
+Implementation of the ECC'07 supermarket refrigeration benchmark from Larsen et al. (2007).

-Based on Larsen paper with unspecified implementation details added.
-Includes capacity-agnostic quantizer, numerical stability guards, and baseline alignment options.

-## Reference
+Note: not all details are present for a perfect reproduction of the figures shown in the paper.
+For example, the capacity quantization and unit dispatch policy (midpoint thresholds and optional lead/lag alternation), the exact switch-counting convention, the initial conditions (Psuc and case states), and the VFD min-capacity behavior are not fully specified in the paper and are therefore defined explicitly here, along with small numerical guards (anti-windup, dρ/dP floor, optional load noise).

 Larsen, L. F. S., Izadi-Zamanabadi, R., & Wisniewski, R. (2007, July 2-5).
 Supermarket Refrigeration System - Benchmark for Hybrid System Control. *Proceedings of the European Control Conference 2007*, Kos, Greece.
 TuA03.5.